 The TRRP’s restoration strategy is to foster a natural, dynamic river system that promotes all life-stages of salmonids through the following actions.
 The Program works to achieve this goal with the five following restoration strategies;

 Variable flow management: Restoration flow releases are designed to help establish and maintain complex habitat features in the river.
-Flow management uses a variable flow regime based on five water year types designated by the California Department of Water Resources (CDWR).
+Flow management uses a variable flow regime based on five water year types designated by the California Department of Water Resources.

 Channel rehabilitation: restoring the functional floodplain of the river, which has been channelized and simplified by managed river flows and mining.